jdougherty4/testPython/chapter1.md

 In order to output in Python you need to use the `print()` function.
 It will print whatever is in the brackets

 `@instructions`
-The code to output the type of data for (1) has already been filled in for you as an example.
-Please complete the following lines of code so that they would output the types of data for `True`, `3.14`, and `"A string"`.
+The code to output the type of data for `1` has already been filled in for you as an example.
+1. Edit the following lines of code so that they would output the types of data for `True`, `3.14`, and `"A string"`.
+2. Create a line of cude to output the type of data for `3`.

 `@hint`
 Make sure to use the print() and/or type().